 Modern graphic Accent chairs

-Plants Any Place they will fit
+Plants Any Place They Will Fit

 Yards and empty land can be a rarity in larger European towns.
 This doesn’t mean they go without plants.
-They manage to put potted plants every place they can squeeze them in.
-I saw a doorstep where the owner managed to grow peppers, rosemary and tomatoes on their two steps.
+They manage to put potted plants in every place they can squeeze them in.
+I saw a doorstep where the owner managed to grow peppers, rosemary, and tomatoes on their two steps.
 Plus they squeezed in a lantern.
 They know a thing or two about maximizing small outdoor spaces.

 How to get European Style

 When you travel do you notice how people in other countries decorate their homes?
 I always find myself wondering what it would be like to live wherever I’m visiting.
 I also come home with some unique ideas for things to try in my home.
 The good news is you can implement a few simple design ideas to bring old world charm into your family home.